mdnurakmal/text-to-speech-cloud-run/README.md

 - How to remove deleted service account automatically ?
 - Why cloud run directory is removed and files merged ?
 - How to terraform destroy automatically ?
+- GOOGLE_CLOUD_REGION only exists in cloud run button container

 # Original Repo from